colinl/colinl.github.io/_posts/2018-03-30-Configure-pi-as-headless-server.markdown

 * First you should change the default password, select that option and follow the instructions.
 * Next setup the network.
 Change the computer name (Hostname) to something other than the default of raspberrypi.
-* It is probably a good idea to reboot at this point (you will be given this option on leaving network setup in order to make sure those changes have taken.
+* It is probably a good idea to reboot at this point in order to make sure those changes have taken (click `Finish` in raspi-config and you will be given an option to reboot).
 * Having rebooted you should now be able to login with your new password, if connecting via ssh then use `ssh pi@host_name.local` where host_name is the name you gave it above.
 * run `sudo rasp-config` again.